jm4474/EmpiricalBayesCounterfactuals/README.md

 When using this code please cite:

-“Empirical Bayes Counterfactuals for Police Homicides in Poisson Regression”, Montiel Olea, J.L., O’Flaherty, B., and Sethi, R., 2021.
+“Empirical Bayes Counterfactuals in Poisson Regression with an Application to Police Use of Deadly Force”, Montiel Olea, J.L., O’Flaherty, B., and Sethi, R., 2021.

 ---------------------